arnauqb/blackbirds/examples/gpu_parallelization.md

 mpirun -np 5 python examples/variational_inference/05-gpu_parallelisation.py --device_ids cuda:0 cuda:1 cuda:2 cuda:3 cuda:4 --n_samples_per_epoch 20
 ```

 In this case, we will use 5 GPUs, indexed by the ids we pass.
 Each GPU will execute 4 evaluations of the model for a total of 20.
+We can plot the scaling with number of GPUs for this particular model:

 ![](./gpu_scaling.png)